somnambulist-tech/web-api-skeleton/readme.md

 scope narrow.
 See [Data Service](https://github.com/somnambulist-tech/data-service-skeleton) for the basic files.

-If you are working with micro services then be sure to check out: [Project Manager](https://github.com/somnambulist-tech/project-manager) a CLI toolkit that makes working with multiple services a little bit easier.
+If you are working with micro-services then be sure to check out: [Project Manager](https://github.com/somnambulist-tech/project-manager) a CLI toolkit that makes working with multiple services a little bit easier.

 ## Getting Started